 When your child learns to say the names themselves you can play a game with the food called “Fruit Basket Upset”.
 Throw the fruit up in the air.
 As you call out the name of the fruit the child has to pick it up and put it in his or her own basket.
 The child with the most fruit in their basket gets a prize.

 Learning doesn’t have to be boring.
 When you start off making learning fun, toddlers will continue to enjoy the process.
+Summer can be especially challenging if older brothers and sisters are home as well, check out this Summer Activity Guide for Kids.
 But what about YOU?